 We’re investigating the efficacy of Ecobricks as a community solution to solid waste in the Northern Philippines.
-Ecobricks are made by packing solid a PET bottle with one type of non-recyclable non-biodegradable (i.e. plastic, cellophanes, styrofoam, etc).
+Ecobricks are made by packing solid a PET bottle with non-recyclable, non-biodegradable substances (i.e. plastic, cellophane, styrofoam, etc.).
 An essential part of our investigation is ethical.
-It is crucial to weigh the long-term consequences of making a building block from potential toxics.
+It is crucial to weigh the long-term consequences of making a building block from potential toxins.
 Short term the benefits have been clearly observed in our pilot-schools: encouraging segregation, avoiding short-term contamination, enabling personal waste responsibility, and empowering individuals, schools and communities with a low cost construction alternative.

 Yet, what about the long-term?
 After all, not thinking about the destination of our designs is precisely the cause of pollution today.
 The stashed trash after all does not go away.
 Are we not passing the problem to future generations?